 As a school we have a statutory and moral duty to provide students in Years 8 to 13 with careers education, information, advice and guidance.
 This is extended in Hope Valley College to include Year 7.

 Guidance takes place within the curriculum and with one to one interviews.
-You can request a careers meeting with our careers advisor, Kevin Lennox, at any time.

 We are committed to providing you with:

 - clear advice and information about ALL the options available, so that you understand what they involve

 - support and guidance to help you make choices and complete a career plan for the future